-In the fiscal year ended August 31, 2022 (fiscal 2022), NAV CANADA implemented a new SMS framework, policies and standards driving further advancements in this area.
+In the fiscal year ended August 31, 2022 (fiscal 2022), NAV CANADA implemented a new SMS framework, policies and standards that drive advancements in this area.
 NAV CANADA's safety policies as well as standards set out the mandatory requirements and expectations for the SMS.
-The new framework integrates the best aspects from international standards on SMS while assuring compliance with associated CARs and includes the following four components: Safety Policy and Objectives, Safety Risk Management, Safety and Quality Assurance and Safety Promotion.
+The framework integrates the best aspects from international standards on SMS while assuring compliance with associated CARs and includes the following four components: Safety Policy and Objectives, Safety Risk Management, Safety and Quality Assurance and Safety Promotion.
 Each component is supported by a number of elements.

 Activities throughout the Company in support of the SMS include, but are not limited to, an annual corporate safety risk assessment to identify the top safety risks along with mitigations in place and action plans, corporate and project safety planning, incident and hazard reporting with a just culture, aeronautical studies, safety audits, safety investigations, safety reviews, safety culture surveys and hazard identification and risk assessments (HIRAs) to manage the risks associated with changes with the potential to impact operational safety.
 The SMS is routinely assessed to assure the ongoing effectiveness of its processes.
-A detailed review of NAV CANADA's SMS Assessment Program was undertaken in fiscal 2022 and the proposed changes to the program identified from the review will be implemented in the fiscal year ending August 31, 2023 (fiscal 2023).
+NAV CANADA's SMS Assessment Program resumed in the fiscal year ended August 31, 2023 (fiscal 2023) with a renewed focus on assuring that the SMS is compliant with regulations, conforming to internal policies and standards and operating effectively.

-Key to an effective SMS is the reporting, collection and analysis of safety data.
+Key to an effective SMS is the reporting, collection and analysis of safety data in a non-punitive environment utilizing a Just Culture.
+As of the end of fiscal 2023, the scope of the Company's Just Culture Policy was fully implemented and it covers all NAV CANADA employees.
 The NC-SIS provides an open, accessible and transparent system for the reporting, sharing and analysis of safety data from our SMS processes across the Company.
 It provides a single, integrated source for safety data based on a common data model and taxonomy enabling advanced safety analytics.